 In creating a Customer Success dashboard using a data analytics tool that automatically pulls and merges your data sources together (CRM data from Salesforce, customer data from Zendesk) will yield an effective dashboard.

-In this blog post, we’ll walk you through the high-level Customer Success metrics you’ll need on your dashboard to get immediate insights.
+In this article, we’ll walk you through the high-level Customer Success metrics you’ll need on your dashboard to get immediate insights.

 Building a Customer Success Dashboard in Chartio